 Marham Park is a superb development located on the outskirts of the picturesque market town of Bury St Edmunds.
-It will create a new neighbourhood which is proposed to include a new primary school, a local centre with retail units and health provisions, leisure facilities, allotments and green open spaces available to both new and existing residents.
-There will be improvements to the existing public transport services, as well as extensive network of footway and cycle ways.
+It will create a new neighbourhood which is proposed to include new leisure facilities, allotments and green open spaces available to both new and existing residents.
+There will be improvements to the existing public transport services, as well as an extensive network of footway and cycle ways.

 Please register your interest and we will keep you updated as new information becomes available.